auth0/docs/articles/migrations/index.md

 #### Am I affected by the change?

-If you are currently using the [userinfo](/api/authentication#get-user-info) endpoint to retrieve user information, you are affected by this change and need to update your implementation.
+If you are currently using the [userinfo](/api/authentication#get-user-info) endpoint or receiving id tokens, you are affected by this change and need to update your implementation so that it expects normalized OIDC conformant user profile attributes.

 If you have any questions, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT}).